-When you look up the specifics of a bond mutual fund, you will find several different reported yields.
-Each type of yield is useful, but the 30-day Securities and Exchange Commission yield rule requires every fund to calculate this particular yield number the same way.
-Use the 30-day yield to compare the potential return of different bond funds.
+When you look up the specifics of a bond mutual fund, you will find several different reported yields, where yield represents a measure of the fund's income return.
+Each type of yield is useful, but the 30-day Securities and Exchange Commission (SEC) yield rule requires every fund to calculate this particular yield number the same way.

-The 30-day yield reported by a mutual fund uses a yield calculation formula mandated by the Securities and Exchange Commission.
+The 30-day yield reported by a mutual fund uses a yield calculation formula mandated by the SEC.
 The purpose of the 30-day yield requirement is to provide a uniform result that investors can use to compare the expected yields of different funds.
 This yield amount is the income the fund would pay over the next year if no changes were made to the fund's portfolio holdings.

 The 30-day yield is calculated by taking the fund's interest and/or dividend earnings for the most recent month and dividing by the average number of shares outstanding for the month times the highest share offer price on the last day of the month.
 The resulting monthly interest rate is compounded semi-annually for a 12-month yield.
 In effect, the calculation uses the most recent month's tally of net interest earnings and projects those earnings out for the next 12 months.

 The 30-day yield formula is: 2 x (((a - b) / (c x d) + 1) ^ 6 - 1), where interest and dividends received over the last 30-day period are represented by "a;" accrued expenses over the last 30-day period, less reimbursements, are represented by "b;" the average number of outstanding shares on a daily basis, which were entitled to receive distributions are represented by "c" and the maximum price per share on the day of calculation, which is also the last day of the calculating period is represented by "d."